 Pepto-Bismol Maximum Strength Side Effects

-Note: This page contains side effects data for the generic drug bismuth subsalicylate.
-It is possible that some of the dosage forms included below may not apply to the brand name Pepto-Bismol Maximum Strength.
+Note: This document contains side effect information about bismuth subsalicylate.
+Some dosage forms listed on this page may not apply to the brand name Pepto-Bismol Maximum Strength.

 In some patients bismuth subsalicylate may cause dark tongue and/or grayish black stools.
 This is only temporary and will go away when you Stop taking bismuth subsalicylate.